vgilabert94/vgilabert.github.io/content/project/tfm/index.md

 ---
 title: Detection of minimum repeatable tile in fabric textures using CNN activations.
 summary: MSc Thesis.
-This work focuses on a modern approach that uses a CNN to extract the activation maps of texture images.
-The aim of our work is to research and develop auto-tiling, i.e. an automatic process for the detection of the minimum repeatable pattern.
-This involves a three-stage process (auto-alignment, detection of the minimum repeatable tile and stitching), and an online demo has been created and deployed for users to test it.
-This work has been done with the company SEDDI, as it is intended to integrate this product into SEDDI Textura.
+This work focuses on a modern approach that uses a CNN to extract the activation maps of texture images and detect the minimum repeatable pattern of fabric images.
 tags:
   - Deep Learning
   - Computer Vision